poudelprakash/poudelprakash.github.io/_posts/2019-03-17-interesting-git-commands-part-1.md

 git stash save -u 'come back if to here if attempt on elastic search didn't work'
 ```

-## clone fast with only one commit
+## Clone fast with only one commit
 One of the funniest thing of being shifted to some old project is that first clone of the project taking upto an hour and worst failing in middle.

 There is nothing one can really do if that is because repo has some heavy files but if that is due to large number of commits in the repo, we can always clone repo with only last commit using  following command: